What is phonics?

 The 40 words and non-words are divided into two sections – one with simple word structures of three or four letters, and one with more complex word structures of five or six letters.
 The teacher administering the check with your child will give them a few practice words to read first – including some non-words – so they understand more about what they have to do.
 Each of the non-words is presented with a picture of a monster/alien, as if the word were their name (and so your child doesn't think the word is a mistake because it doesn't make sense!).

-This year's Year 1 Phonics Screening Check will be administered the week beginning 8th June 2019.
+This year's Year 1 Phonics Screening Check has been cancelled.